andregdmitri/motorola/README.md

 - Add a small test-suite that validates loader normalization and the three detection heuristics (numbers, language, unusual proper nouns).
 - Provide a lightweight CLI option to run each stratum independently for development and faster iteration.

-## License

-This repository does not include an explicit license file; add one (e.g., MIT) if you intend to publish or share the code.

 ## Diagram
                             ┌────────────────────────────────────────┐
                             │          JeopardyCurator               │